JDGarner/QuotesWithAngularJS/README.md

 # QuotesWithAngularJS
-Simple CRUD app using the theme of philosophical quotes, created using MEAN stack.
+Simple CRUD app using the theme of philosophical quotes, created using MEAN stack

 To run this application: